MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-conceptual.md

 ### Solutions and programs

 What's the difference between a solution and a program?
-Solution refers to the area of Workplace Analytics in which you create programs that aim to change work habits.
+"Teamwork solution" refers to the area of Workplace Analytics in which you create programs that aim to change work habits.
 A program is something you create by combining a group of people who will work towards better work habits, a goal that has been chosen for those people, and a period of time (twelve weeks) to work towards that goal.

 ## Related topics